Horospherical stacks and stacky coloured fans: Introduction

 Since these horospherical objects have proved fruitful in the world of varieties, it seems natural to generalize them to the larger world of algebraic stacks and hope for a similar level of success.
-Note that we are aware of only one theory of horospherical stacks, which is by Javanpeykar, Langlois, and Terpereau in \cite{terpereau2019horospherical}, in which they focus on structure results for these stacks.
 There are two fundamental ways in which stacks commonly arise.
 One is in the study of moduli spaces where one wants to parametrize certain geometric objects up to isomorphism.
 Horospherical stacks encapsulate several examples of moduli spaces, e.g. Grassmannians (which are flag varieties) and certain moduli spaces of line bundles which can be interpreted as toric stacks (see \cite[Section 7]{satriano2015toric1}).
 The other important use for stacks is in the construction of quotients of varieties by algebraic group actions.
 Studying quotients of horospherical varieties is very natural, given that one of the main features of these varieties is their simple orbit structure.

+We are aware of only one theory of horospherical stacks, which is by Javanpeykar, Langlois, and Terpereau in \cite{terpereau2019horospherical}.
+They focus on developing the structural theory of these objects, generalizing the work of Geraschenko and Satriano on toric stacks \cite{satriano2015toric2}.
+In particular, they consider \textit{abstract} horospherical stacks, which are algebraic stacks with a reductive group action and a horospherical homogeneous space as an open substack, and they present conditions for when these objects are ``concrete" horospherical stacks, meaning that they are stack quotients of horospherical varieties.

 For the same reasons that one appreciates combinatorial theories for varieties, it is natural to explore such theories for stacks.
-In this paper we provide a combinatorial theory for horospherical stacks, which is currently absent in the literature.
+In this paper, we provide a combinatorial theory for the aforementioned ``concrete" horospherical stacks, which is currently absent in the literature.
 There has already been significant interest in combinatorial theories for toric stacks \cite{borisov2005orbifold, fantechi2010smooth, gillam2015theory, satriano2015toric1, satriano2015toric2, iwanari2009category, tyomkin2012tropical, lafforgue2002chtoucas}.
 Expanding on these to include horospherical stacks could assist in tackling problems which are beyond the scope of toric geometry, e.g. problems which involve nontrivial representation theory.

 Our combinatorial theory is primarily motivated by that of toric stacks due to Geraschenko and Satriano \cite{satriano2015toric1}.
 They relate a toric stack to a stacky fan, which uses the well-known correspondence between toric varieties and fans.
 For us, horospherical stacks correspond to a new object called a stacky \textit{coloured} fan, since \textit{coloured} fans appear in the classification of horospherical varieties.
 Due to the strong similarities in these objects, the combinatorics for horospherical stacks has a very familiar feel to the combinatorics for toric stacks.